 She made me deeply realize the other kinds of people there were in the world, the ones that differ from my character disposition.
 I’ve not really thought of how queer my friends are and what bonded us the most, whether our similarities or differences; with the same traits you’d complete the other, with different traits you’d complement each other, or the other way.

 But what I saw at that moment with this seat lady was our differences and how I appreciated them.
 I’m conscientious, I have maybe an edgy amount of pride, conservative, calculating, amongst others qualities I noticed she was short of, which wasn’t bad at all.
 What she had, that I lacked, was what drew me to her.
 She was trusting and open-minded, even if she saw I appeared younger than she was.
 Judging by the dynamics of the conversation we had, she was bright with good self esteem.

 After I made her realize her worry wasn’t going to change the situation in any way, the traffic wouldn’t seize and she would still be late thereof, she resigned to weak disappointment and then got more assertive.
 She gave away her day’s purpose and why she was worried though she disclosed nothing private, or personal.
 Then she helped me with suggestions on my hair regimen, tricks to mising fuel, and other things that made me laugh.

-She wasn’t loud and this was good because we were in a bus full with passengers.
+She wasn’t loud and this was good because we were on a bus full of passengers.
 I liked her.
 She was like a free spirit and conversation wasn’t forced.
 More than an hour later and we got to her bus stop.
 She alighted, but not before thanking me multiple times in a row.
 She waved when she was out of the bus.
 I waved back and smiled at her.
 We did not even exchange names.
-She could be a mini super heroine trying to make my own day in a distress call disguise.
+She could be a mini superheroine trying to make my own day in a distress call disguise.
 I doubt I’ll meet her again, or even recognize her if I do.
-Good talk we had.
+The good talk we had.